-A student will normally declare his departmental major during the sophomore year, but he may make changes by advising the Registrar's Office as late as mid-semester of the fall semester of his senior year.
+A major consists of a program of study defined by one or more academic departments or a committee of the faculty.
+The major may require up to 9 course credits and may additionally require co-requisite courses in allied fields.
+Standing majors are approved by the Academic Policy Committee, the Faculty, and the Board of Trustees, and the requirements are published in the Academic Bulletin.
+A student may also propose a self-designed Humanities and Fine Arts major in consultation with a supervising faculty committee appointed by the Division II chair.
+A student will normally declare his major during the second semester of his sophomore year, but he may make changes by advising the Registrar's Office as late as mid-semester of the fall semester of his senior year.
 Changes after that time may be made only by petition to the Curriculum Appeals Committee.